Welcome to Holbrooks Health Team

 It is our aim at Holbrooks Health Team to provide a safe and pleasant working environment in which patients and the staff team give and receive mutual respect.
 To assist in providing this, all persons accessing the services of the practice are expected to observe the Practice Code of Conduct.

 Practice Training Dates

-In order to improve the service we provide for you we will be closed on the following dates for training: [21 June, July, September, October, November] You will still be able to access health advice during the afternoon by ringing NHS111; in the event of an emergency you should ring 999.
+In order to improve the service we provide for you we will be closed (for telephone access), one afternoon a month for training, 9 months of the year: [excludes July, August, December] You will still be able to access health advice during the afternoon by ringing NHS111; in the event of an emergency you should ring 999.
 We apologise for any inconvenience caused but hope that you can understand this activity, which will ensure we are able to provide you with the most up-to-date and best possible health services.

 Friends and Family test

 Think about your recent experiences of our service and tell us how likely are you to recommend our practice to friends and family if they needed similar care or treatment.
 FFT Leaflet

 The Equality Act came into force in October 2010; and the additional new Public Sector Equality Duties and the combined discrimination provisions came into force in April 2011.
 The purpose of the Equality Act is to consolidate existing discrimination legislation and contains measures, which are intended to strengthen protection against discrimination.
 The protected characteristics in the Public Sector Equality Duty are listed in the Equality Act as: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

 All providers of NHS services are required to submit an annual WRES report and plan to ensure compliance.
 To view the WRES template and associated actions, please click here